 At this stage the cooling towers for the project had not been confirmed as which shall be designed in future by the design and build contractor.
 Background noise measurement should be conducted in due course to define the noise standards for assessing the planned fixed noise sources for the proposed development.
-The sound power level and noise mitigation requirements will be stipulated in the project contractor specification governing the equipment selection by the design and build contractor.
+The sound power level and noise mitigation requirements such as the use of silencer, noise enclosure and acoustic lining will be stipulated in the contract specification governing the equipment selection by the design and build contractor.
 The Contractor should ensure the fixed noise criteria under Section 3.2.2 is fulfilled.